 Walking the Names

-As this develops John and I hope that more will join us and we will find out more about those whose remains lie under the soil of this field behind that grim wall just off Bath's Wellsway.
+As this we have begun to learn more about those whose remains lie under the soil of this field behind that grim wall just off Bath's Wellsway.

 Bath Union Workhouse, Odd Down, Bath.
 Over 4000 Bath residents died in poverty 1838- 1899 they were buried in the land alongside the building and most in a nearby field.
 There is no memorial to them.